-“First, you should have a comprehensive risk and vulnerability assessment conducted of the facility by somebody with the requisite expertise,” Jeff says.
-“And then you’ll have a thorough report that lays out and prioritizes the risk that you face and provides you with recommendations on how you can mitigate that risk.
+“First, you should have a comprehensive risk and vulnerability assessment conducted of the facility by somebody with the requisite expertise,” Jeffrey says.
+“And then you’ll have a thorough report that lays out and prioritizes the risk that you face, and provides you with recommendations on how you can mitigate that risk.
 Then you can really get to work.
 That’s the first thing any venue needs so they understand the level of risk they face.”

 SECURING TEMPORARY SPACES

-Surprisingly, Jeff uses most of the same safety principles with temporary festival sites as he does with permanent sites, like arenas.
+Surprisingly, Jeffrey uses most of the same safety principles with temporary festival sites as he does with permanent sites, like arenas.
 “It’s best to walk the site and understand exactly how things are going to be constructed, where they’re going to be constructed, out of what materials, find out what standoff distances are, where’s your hard perimeter, how you’re screening vehicles, how you’re screening people.
 All of that goes into it,” Jeff says.
 “It doesn’t take me long once I’m there to determine where the greatest amount of risk might lie.”

 Risks mean anything from an active shooter scenario to a bomb in a car or on a person.
-And Jeff says part of protecting your venue means “presenting a strong defensive posture” to the public.
+And Jeffrey says part of protecting your venue means “presenting a strong defensive posture” to the public.
 This helps deter any would-be bad guys.
 “How is it laid out, how is traffic restricted, what adjacent roadways are nearby, where do the pedestrians go, how are we separating the two?
 There’s a lot of that that goes on.”

 HAPPY CUSTOMERS ARE SAFE CUSTOMERS

 Even though security staff is there to protect festival goers, if festival goers don’t feel comfortable reporting dangerous behavior to the right people for fear of reprimand, your event isn’t as safe as it can be.
-This is why Jeff believes that establishing a sense of order maintenance outside the venue is extremely important to ensure that the people coming to the event understand what acceptable behavior standards.
+This is why Jeffrey believes that establishing a sense of order maintenance outside the venue is extremely important to ensure that the people coming to the event understand what acceptable behavior standards.

 “There were some stadiums where outside there was a lack of order maintenance.
-People thought they could do whatever they wanted,” Jeff says.
+People thought they could do whatever they wanted,” Jeffrey says.
 You don’t have to establish order maintenance in a heavy-handed way, but people need to understand in advance what standards they’re going to be held to.